Ghostish/SwipeMenuRecyclerView/README.md

 2. extends `SwipeMenuItemAdapter` as your RecyclerView adapter, overide its method as usual (eg: onBindViewHolder(), getItemCount() ... etc)

-3. overide method the following methods:
+3. overide the following methods:

         /*you must return your itemview according to the given viewtype in this method*/ publc View onPrepareViewHolder(ViewGroup parent, int viewType);